A-H176 Quotient Sciences Privacy Notice

-This privacy notice aims to give you information on how Quotient collects and processes your personal data through your use of this website, including any data you may provide through this website when you sign up to for newsletters and information, enquire about a service, or take part in a competition or survey.
+This privacy notice aims to give you information on how Quotient collects and processes your personal data through your use of this website, including any data you may provide through this website when you sign up to for newsletters and information, enquire about a service, or participate in a competition or survey.
 It also provides information about how Quotient collects and processes your personal data if you apply to work for Quotient – see the final sections of this privacy notice for details.

 Please note if you use our volunteer website www.weneedyou.co.uk then separate terms apply which can be found on that site.